mahan/zeromq-mdp-nodejs/README.md

 NodeJS MajorDomo Protocol API
 ======================================

+# Originally from ryanscdavis/zeromq-mdp-nodejs but that repo disappeared somewhere

 A NodeJS implementation of Worker and Client API's of the Majordomo pattern protocol.

 Pattern: http://zguide.zeromq.org/page:all#header-99